 This location is used by the Multi-function Interrupt.
-If a falling edge transition is detected on PC0 or PC5, or a rising edge transition detected on PC7 or SPI/I2C interrupt, or external peripheral falling edge transition, or timer 2 overflow, the program will jump to this location and begin execution if the multi-function interrupt is enabled and the stack is not full.
+If a falling edge transition is detected on PC0 or PC5, or a rising edge transition is detected on PC7 or an SPI/I2C interrupt occurs, or an external peripheral falling edge transition, or a timer 2 overflow, the program will jump to this location and begin execution if the multi-function interrupt is enabled and the stack is not full.